-3.0 Methodology

-Data collection was performed by distributing questionnaires to Internet users aged 18 and over who have previous experience with C2C communication on online platforms (e.g., social media).
+3.0 Methodology Data collection was performed by distributing questionnaires to Internet users in Malaysia aged 18 and over with previous experience with C2C communication on online platforms (e.g., social media).
 The data was collected using a structured questionnaire starting with Part A, consisting of questions about the respondent's experiences of prior C2C communication and the intention to make an online purchase.
 Part B included questions on the variables measured in this study.
 The measurements (questionnaires) for online purchase intention, argument quality, source of credibility, and tie strength were adapted from Zhu et al. (2015).
 For product knowledge, the measurement items were adapted from Brucks (1985), Lin & Chen (2006), and Marks & Olson (1981).
-While measurement items for consumer attitude were adapted from Chiu, Lin & Tang (2005) and Taylor & Todd (1995a,b).
+For consumer attitude, the measurement items were adapted from Chiu, Lin & Tang (2005) and Taylor & Todd (1995a,b).
 The items have been modified in the current study to enhance the respondents' understanding.
-The measurement scale used was a five-point Likert scale that was anchored between "strong disagreement" and "strong agreement."
-Finally, Part C gathers the demographic details of respondents, including gender, marital status, age, educational level, occupation, and average monthly income.
+The measurement scale was a five-point Likert scale anchored between "strong disagreement" and "strong agreement."
+Finally, Part C gathers respondents' demographic details, including gender, marital status, age, educational level, occupation, and average monthly income.
 The Statistical Package for the Social Sciences (SPSS) version 21.0 was used for descriptive analysis, and Smart PLS version 2.0 was used for further path analysis.
 Figure 3.0 presents the framework for the current study.